CICM/CicmWrapper/README.md

 #### To compile :

 Add the sources files to your project.
-Include "pd_enhanced.h" file instead of "m_pd.h".
+Include "cicm_wrapper.h" file instead of "m_pd.h".
 Compile like any Pd Project.
 You can use the projects to compile the externals : XCode for Mac Os, Visual Studio for Windows and Code::Block for Linux.
 Projects are compiled against Pd Extented 0.43 then the externals are not compatible with older versions of Pd but are compatible with Pd 0.45.
 Note that if you compile against Pd 0.45, the externals won't work with Pd 0.43.

+###### XCode projects :

+The projects don't have any dependency except the CICM Wrapper.
+If you want to compile a project, just open it and compile.
+You can use the workspaces to compile all the chocolate objets or all the coffee objects.

-###### XCode && Code::Block projects :
+###### Code::Block projects :

 The frameworks and headers search paths are : "$SRCROOT/../../../../SDKs/pd-extended/pd/src".
 The "pd-extented" folder contains the sources of Pure Data.
 If you want to contribute to the project, it would be better to keep the same path.